saxond/bill/README.md

     unzip ~/Downloads/server.zip

 I copied the contacts data from the React project into the java project and added some code to load it into a repository.

+The `data.ts` file was updated to load contacts from the local server.